Wondermall/Doppelganger/README.md

 * Currently, doppelganger supports only array of unique elements, e.g. if you have duplicated elements in your array, result is unpredictable.
 * If you are using custom classes, make sure that it implements correctly `isEqual:` and `hash` methods: [http://nshipster.com/equality/](http://nshipster.com/equality/)
+* Sections are not hanlded intentionally.
+From our experince sections are harder to match using strict equality + hashing.
+However, if this is your case, feel free to use Doppelganger for setions, too.

 ## TODOs